demon Andromalius Ars Goetia

 PowersForces the return of stolen items, identifies thieves and criminals, uncovers secret wickedness, and punishes the guilty.

-Associated FiguresKing Solomon (traditionally associated as the binder of the 72 spirits).
+Associated FiguresKing Solomon (traditionally associated with the binder of the 72 spirits).

 WeaknessesSubmission to the seal of Solomon, specific divine names used in Goetic conjuration.